 Michael P. Canty prosecutes complex fraud cases on behalf of institutional investors and consumers.
 Upon joining Labaton, Michael successfully prosecuted a number of high profile securities matters involving technology companies including cases against AMD, a multi-national semiconductor company and Ubiquiti Networks, Inc., a global software company.
 In both cases Michael played a pivotal role in securing favorable settlements for investors.
 Recommended by The Legal 500 in the field of securities litigation, Michael also is an accomplished litigator with more than a decade of trial experience in matters relating to national security, white collar crime, and cybercrime.
+He currently serves as General Counsel to the Firm.

 Prior to joining Labaton Sucharow, Michael was a federal prosecutor in the United States Attorney’s Office for the Eastern District of New York, where he served as the Deputy Chief of the Office’s General Crimes Section.
 Michael also served in the Office’s National Security and Cybercrimes Section.
 During his time as lead prosecutor, Michael investigated and prosecuted complex and high-profile white collar, national security, and cybercrime offenses.
 He also served as an Assistant District Attorney for the Nassau County District Attorney’s Office, where he handled complex state criminal offenses and served in the Office’s Homicide Unit.